FarronF/limerick-council-meetings/meetings/2023/06/08-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 12th April 2023.md

 south of Carey’s Road for approximately 270 units.
 We are programming an expected delivery date

-of 2026 and this is indicated in the Housing Delivery Action Plan for Limerick.--- 5
+of 2026 and this is indicated in the Housing Delivery Action Plan for Limerick.
+---
+5

 Cllr.
 Keary asked how far was Carey’s Road District proposal away from a planning application.
 Ms.